jsom1/jsom1.github.io/_walkthroughs/Delivery.md

 From this page we can see all the tickets, and manage the server.
 I didn't change anything because I didn't want to break the box, and the only thing I found was the email address of the user, "maildeliverer@delivery.htb" (not a big surprise).

-Let's leave this window open and try the credentials we found to log with SSH:
+Let's leave this window open and try the credentials we found to log with SSH.
+Indeed, the root user said on MatterMost that same passwords are re-used everywhere...
+So why not onn SSH?

 <div class="img_container">
 ![SSH]({{https://jsom1.github.io/}}/_images/htb_delivery_ssh.png){: height="280px" width = "415px"}